Home

 • Wh Scope-taking in Questions, a study of different aspects of scope taking involved in the interpretation of questions, with particular attention to multiple wh constructions, in preparation for Linguistic Inquiry Monographs.

-• Differences between ever-free relatives and any with respect to epistemic modality, the (in)compatibility of polarity items and definites, and the contribution of the Hindi-Urdu additive particle bhii to negative polarity and free choice readings.
+• Differences between ever-free relatives and any with respect to epistemic modality, the (in)compatibility of polarity items and definites, of plural morphology and free choice.